Rollout event-triggered control: reconciling event- and time-triggered control: Closed-loop guarantees

 Lastly, we compare the computation time to solve the OCP in rollout ETC for Variants 1 and 2.
 To this end, we consider the state and input constraints $\mathbb{X}=[-2,2]^2\times[-5,5]^2$ and $\U = [-12,12]$ and construct polytopic sets $\Z_j$ as discussed in Subsection \ref{sec:variant_2}.
-We note that TTC and classical ETC would not be able to handle such constraints.
 In Figure \ref{fig:computation_time_horizon}, the time it took to solve the OCP $\mathcal{P}(\xi(0),0)$ with $\beta(0)=22$ is shown on a logarithmic scale for different prediction horizons.
 First, we note that if the same prediction horizon is used, the computation times for Variants 1 and 2 are almost equal.
 Second, the computation times increase exponentially with the prediction horizon $\overline{N}$, as expected.
 Third, we note that for Variant 1, the prediction horizon must be greater than $M$, which is fixed by the network manager and cannot be altered.
 This places a lower bound on the computational complexity of Variant 1.
 A great advantage of Variant 2 is that the prediction horizon, and thereby the computational complexity, can be adjusted independently of $M$, such that much lower computation times can be achieved.
 This greatly facilitates meeting real-time requirements of the control loop, which are typically of great relevance in practice.
-We note that in the presence of state and input constraints, the set of initial states for which the OCP is feasible shrinks with the prediction horizon, which might put a lower bound on the prediction horizon in practice.
-In this particular example, the OCP was not feasible in case $\overline{N}=1$.
-However, this restriction vanishes if there are no state and input constraints.